Maini: Islamic period

 In South Asia it is not an ethnic title but an occupational title generally attributed to Muslim trading families.
 The Shaikhs claimed to be descendants of Arabs, however almost all Shaikhs did not actually descend from Arabs.
 Hindus who converted to Islam and took the title shaikh tended to be of the Kshatriya varna, although use of the title was flexible.
 In the former Frontier Regions and Punjab of Pakistan, the title shaikh was given to recent converts and not those of Arab descent.
 The Julaha weaver caste became Ansaris, who claimed to descend from Abu Ayub Al-Ansari.
 The butcher castes claimed to descend from the Quraysh tribe.
 The Kayastha record keeper caste became Siddiques, who claimed to descend from Abu Bakr Al-Siddiq.

-A famous saying which attests to the flexibility of the title of shaikh stated: "Last year I was a Julaha (weaver); this year I am a sheikh; next year, if the crops are good, I shall be a Syed."
+A saying which attests to the flexibility of the title of shaikh stated: "Last year I was a Julaha (weaver); this year I am a sheikh; next year, if the crops are good, I shall be a Syed."

 1857 War and the War of Independence

-During 1857 War of Independence some of the Muslim saints entered Maini who were followed and killed by Sikhs and British army in the nearby fields.
+During 1857 War of Independence some of the Muslim saints entered Maini who were followed and killed by British army including Sikh Indian soldiers from neighbouring Punjab in the nearby fields.
 Two of the saints have their graves in Habīb-Khel Mosque while the others are lying in the eastern fields across the hill torrent.

 Brigadier-General Sir Neville B. Chamberlain, a British soldier from the Punjāb garrison, was appointed at Maini valley and Topi region to draw the radicals of Sepoy Mutiny from behind the hills lying in the southeasterly direction of Ambela near the right bank of river Indus (Vevill, 1977: 50).

 Archaeological sites

 A large number of Buddhist and Hindu archaeological sites are in Maini valley.
 The main village was founded on ancient remains and the main populated area is surrounded by several archaeological sites of various types.
-Famous archaeological sites of Maini are Bañṛ Dherai, Najeem Jāṛe graveyard, Murādu Dherai, Hāji Khel, Sūlai Dherai, Rahīma, Kāñṛo Dherai, Ajumair Hill, Ghundheray, Shādo Dherai, Ḍeelor (Lanḍay) Dherai, Khazāna Dherai, Patyā (Fāteha) Dherai, Tūlkū Dherai, Shakrai Dherai, Kas Dherai, Parts of Shālizara, Gaṛhai, Ḍhundheray and the parts of the fields between Shakrai and Kambaray.
+Notable archaeological sites of Maini are Bañṛ Dherai, Najeem Jāṛe graveyard, Murādu Dherai, Hāji Khel, Sūlai Dherai, Rahīma, Kāñṛo Dherai, Ajumair Hill, Ghundheray, Shādo Dherai, Ḍeelor (Lanḍay) Dherai, Khazāna Dherai, Patyā (Fāteha) Dherai, Tūlkū Dherai, Shakrai Dherai, Kas Dherai, Parts of Shālizara, Gaṛhai, Ḍhundheray and the parts of the fields between Shakrai and Kambaray.

 Maini valley has a strategic position due to its geographical setting.
-The famous Buddhist sites of Azīz Dheri and Rāni-Ghaṭ lies in its west beyond the Ajumair hill, the Suumpur stupa of Baja lies in its southwest, Gala fort and Sri-Koṭ are situated in the southeast, archaeological site of Banj hill lies in its east and Shah-kot Baba fort (on Mahābaṇ top) lies in its north.
+The Buddhist sites of Azīz Dheri and Rāni-Ghaṭ lies in its west beyond the Ajumair hill, the Suumpur stupa of Baja lies in its southwest, Gala fort and Sri-Koṭ are situated in the southeast, archaeological site of Banj hill lies in its east and Shah-kot Baba fort (on Mahābaṇ top) lies in its north.